 “Staying positive and active can really help somebody.
 It’s sometimes the difference between life and death.”

-- Quote from Dr. Andrea Wolf, Thoracic Surgeon at Mount Sinai Hospital
+Dr. Andrea Wolf, Thoracic Surgeon at Mount Sinai Hospital

 Learn more about the benefits of exercise during cancer treatment and how it can help mesothelioma patients live longer.